rafatrock/bigdata-prepare-python/README.md

 - [x] Install Apache Spark with Hadoop
 - [x] Connect with a Cloud Data Repository to access Datasets

 Then the next task is to connect the gigantic data sources from Cloud Storage.
-For testing purposes we have taken the repository from [Mega](https://mega.nz).
+For testing purposes you can use the repository from [Mega](https://mega.nz).

 ```Python
 import os